jfecher/ante-website/content/docs/faq.md

 ## Have you considered an ML-like module system?

 I have - although I currently don't see it providing enough value to merit its inclusion.
 This could change in the future if I hear a strong enough argument for it over the status quo.
-Ante's abilities can already enable similar code since Ante does support existential types already, though types being unboxed makes type erasure when ascribing to a module type more difficult.
+Ante's traits can already enable similar code since Ante does support existential types already, though values being unboxed makes type erasure when ascribing to a module type more difficult.

 ---